Last revised and updated: 2020-09-20

 4. When riding in the right-turn-only lane.

-B. Any person riding a bicycle or motorized scooter upon a one-way street or highway with two or more marked lanes of travel may ride as near as practicable to the left-hand curb or edge of the street or highway.
+B. Any person riding a bicycle or motorized scooter upon a one-way street or highway with two or more marked lanes of travel may ride as close as is safe to the left-hand curb or edge of the street or highway.

 C. No person operating a bicycle or motorized scooter shall pass other vehicles between lanes of traffic traveling in the same direction.